-The staff at Brodetsky Jewish Primary School (BJPS) are committed to the inclusion of all pupils and no pupil will be treated differently.
-Every teacher is a teacher of every child including those with SEND
+The staff at Brodetsky Primary School (BPS) are committed to the inclusion of all children and no pupil will be treated differently.
+Every teacher is a teacher of every child including those with SEND.
 We therefore:

-- ❖ Provide an environment which enables every pupil to be safe and healthy - ❖ Value every individual and enable them to enjoy their learning, achieve their full potential and economic well-being - ❖ Enable every pupil to make a positive contribution to their school and community - ❖Identify and respond to pupils' diverse and individual needs - Identify and overcome potential barriers to learning - Set suitable learning challenges for every pupil
+- Provide an environment which enables every pupil to be safe and healthy - Value every individual and enable them to enjoy their learning, achieve their full potential and economic well-being - Enable every pupil to make a positive contribution to their school and community - Identify and respond to children' diverse and individual needs - Identify and overcome potential barriers to learning - Set suitable learning challenges for every pupil